A practical guide to building an effective AI strategy

 - differentiating initiatives that provide a competitive advantage

-Ultimately, AI can drive growth, but in some cases, cost and complexity may overshadow quick returns.
-Itโs best to determine which investments will enable you to compete and start there.
+Ultimately, your AI strategy can drive growth, but in some cases, cost and complexity may overshadow quick returns.
+It’s best to determine which investments will enable you to compete and start there.

 Action Step: Identify where to invest in AI and create a realistic plan for tracking success and impact within your organization.